• Head Office: Unit 502, 5th floor, No. 222, Kashani Ave, Tehran

-Customs Tariff (HS Code) for Sugar and Molasses
+Customs Tariff (HS Code) for Sugar & Sugar Cube

-The Harmonized System (HS) codes for the import and export of sugar and molasses are generally categorized as follows:
+In general, HS codes for importing and exporting sugar and sugar cube are categorized as follows:

 Raw sugar (unrefined): 1701.12